bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```
 * Number
-The number data type consists of negative or positive numbers with or without decimal place, numbers which be represented with exponential notation and three symbolic values which are `Infinity`, `-Infinity` and `NaN`. `Infinity` symbolizes the mathematical Infinity `∞`, which is an endless value that cannot be specified. `Infinity` and `-Infinity` is usually produced by deviding any nonzero number by zero.
+The number data type consists of negative or positive numbers with or without decimal place, numbers which be represented with exponential notation and three symbolic values which are `Infinity`, `-Infinity` and `NaN`. `Infinity` symbolizes the mathematical Infinity `∞`, which is an endless value that cannot be specified. `Infinity` and `-Infinity` is usually produced by dividing any nonzero number by zero.
 Meanwhile the `NaN` represents `Not a Number` value.
 When the cases are an invalid or an undefined mathematical operation applied, `NaN` is produced.

 ```js script
 let a = 42;         // integer